Man dies after motorbike accident in Whitburn Bents Road on Sunday evening

-A man has died after he was hit by a motorbike in Whitburn last night.
+A man has died after he was hit by a motorbike in Whitburn on Sunday night.

 Sergeant Pinner Rana, of Northumbria Police’s motor patrols department, confirmed a man had died as a reuslt of injuries suffered in the collision.

-“At 7.20pm yesterday (Sunday), police received a report of a collision involving a motorbike and a pedestrian on Whitburn Bents Road near the junction with Nicholas Avenue, Whitburn,” he said.
+“At 7.20pm on Sunday, police received a report of a collision involving a motorbike and a pedestrian on Whitburn Bents Road near the junction with Nicholas Avenue, Whitburn,” he said.

+“Emergency services attended and the male pedestrian, 92, was taken to hospital.

 “Anyone with information is asked to contact 101 quoting reference 935 160619 or Crimestoppers anonymously on 0800 555 111.”